Transphobia: Health

 During the year prior to the 2015 U.S. survey, 59% of respondents reported avoiding using a public restroom out of fear of violence or harassment.
-32% limited the amount they ate or drink in order to avoid using a public restroom.
+32% limited the amount they ate or drank in order to avoid using a public restroom.
 8% reported suffering a urinary tract infection, kidney infection, or other kidney problem as a result of avoiding public restrooms.

 33% reported having negative experiences with a healthcare professional related to being transgender, such as verbal harassment or denial of treatment.
 23% reported that they did not seek treatment for a condition out of fear of being mistreated, while 33% did not seek treatment because they were unable to afford it.

 During the month prior to the survey, 39% of American transgender people experienced major psychological distress, compared to 5% of the general population of the United States.
 40% had attempted suicide at some point in their life, compared to 4.6 percent of the American population.
 Family and community support were correlated with far lower rates of suicide attempts and of major psychological distress.

 A study conducted on transgender women of color in San Francisco has shown a higher correlation between transphobia and risk of transgender women engaging in HIV risk behavior.
 The study shows that the transgender youth face social discrimination, and they may not have a social role model.
 The young adults in this group have shown a higher risk of engaging in unprotected receptive anal intercourse when the exposure to transphobia is high.
 Therefore, as per the study shows a correlation between transphobia and high risk of HIV.